 (5.6g(GPS)+9g(servos)+2.8g(computer)+4.2g(ESCs)+2.1g(skid))*3cm + 1.2g(RX)*(8.5cm+3.5cm) + 4.8g(boom)*(12.8cm+3.5cm) + 2.4g(fin)*(25.5cm+3.5cm) + (6.9g(motor)+1.5g(prop)*(25.5cm+3.5cm+1cm) = 485g-cm

 .
-The original main gear radius is 3.5cm.
+The original main gear radius was 3.5cm.
 The math is

 4.3*1 + 0.7*3 + 1.7*4 + 0.8*4.5 + 0.7*5.5 + 1.2*6.5 + 55.4*6.2 + 12.7*9.5 + 1.2*10 = 521